 The slow cooker Mississippi roast is one of the most raved about slow cooker recipes around.
-Although not everyone would agree it’s perfect it’s certainly become a staple for some people’s diets.
+Although not everyone would agree it is perfect, it has indeed become a very popular meal.

-It’s up to you how you want to serve this dish, you can either shred it or you can slice it.
+It is up to you on how you serve this dish, you can either shred it or slice it.
 The only real difference is the texture of the finished product.
 Whatever you decide to do, make sure you serve the sauce with the beef.

-If you want to see how this Mississippi roast is done, then be sure to check out the video above.
-It goes through the few steps needed to get this dish prepared and cooking.
+If you want to see how to prepare this Mississippi roast in the slow cooker, then be sure to check out the video below.
+Alternatively, there is a full written recipe right below the video.

 Slow Cooker Mississippi Roast Recipe

 - 1-2 kg (2.2 – 4.4 lb) chuck beef roast